 Tuition and Enrolment Certificate

-The Tuition and Enrolment Certificate (T2202A) will be made available on February 28.
-The Justice Institute of British Columbia does not mail T2202As to students.
-Follow the steps below to view your T2202A information or print your official receipt.
+The Justice Institute of British Columbia does not mail T2202As.
+Follow the steps below to access your official tax receipt.

 - Log into "myJIBC"

 - Select "WebAdvisor" for Students menu item

 - Select "View My T2202A Information"